-We are very pleased to announce that we have been awarded an 'Outstanding' grading following our recent inspection.
+We are very pleased to announce that we have been awarded an 'Outstanding' grading following our last inspection.
 We would like to thank the Pupils, Parents, Staff and Board Members for their hard work and continued dedication.

 Statutory Inspection of Anglican and Methodist Schools